-TSEJA3 - Automobile Fuel Injection System (European, Japanese, and American Automobiles) and Laboratory - 6 Credits Pre-requisites -TMCI11 Lecture 40 hrs/Laboratory 80 hrs
+TSEJA3 - Automobile Fuel Injection System (European, Japanese, and American Automobiles) and Laboratory - 6 Credits Pre-requisites -TMCI11 Lecture 40 hrs/Laboratory 80 hrs/Outside the Classroom Work 30 hrs

 This course provides an introduction to the operating principles of the various fuel injection systems.
 Although there are variations among these systems, their components are basically similar, including sensors, actuators, and modules.